The Holy City of Varanasi and the Sacred Ganges River

 Varanasi, one of the oldest continuously inhabited cities in the world, was the first stop on our travels through Northern India.
 Everyone we talked to had interesting feedback about travel in India, leading us to believe that the coming month was going to be challenging.

-As the saying goes, “You cannot call yourself a world traveler until you experience India firsthand”.
+As they say, “You cannot call yourself a world traveler until you experience India”.

 We didn’t appreciate the true meaning of this statement until several months after leaving India.